-Heterogeneity is not solely a big data phenomenon, it can easily arise in small data setup.
-We will show in this section two smoking-gun examples-- Simpson's Paradox and Stein's Paradox--where blind aggregation \textit{without paying attention to the underlying inherent heterogeneity} leads to a misleading conclusion.
+Heterogeneity is not solely a big data phenomenon; it can easily arise in the small data setup.
+We show two examples, Simpson's Paradox and Stein's Paradox, where blind aggregation \textit{without paying attention to the underlying heterogeneity} leads to a misleading conclusion.